vmware/ansible-collection-alb/docs/avi_gslb.rst

                   - The user can specify a send-interval while entering maintenance mode.
                 </div>
                                 <div style="font-size: small">
-                  - The validity of this 'maintenance send-interval' is only during maintenance mode.
+                  - The validity of this maintenance send-interval is only during maintenance mode.
                 </div>
                                 <div style="font-size: small">
                   - When the user leaves maintenance mode, the original send-interval is reinstated.